che-incubator/chectl/README.md

   -t, --templates=templates
       [default: templates] Path to the templates folder

+  --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
+      Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
+This parameter is used only when the installer is the operator.

   --che-operator-cr-yaml=che-operator-cr-yaml
       Path to a yaml file that defines a CheCluster used by the operator.
 This parameter is used only when the installer is the operator.